chamnap/active_record_uuid/README.md

 ### Migration

-In order for the gem to work well, you need to specify the column `type` and `limit` correctly according to your `uuid_config` (`store_as`).
+In order for the gem to work well, you need to specify the column `type` and `limit` correctly according to your `has_uuid` (`store_as` option).

     create_table :posts, :force => true, :id => false do |t|
-      t.binary :uuid, :limit => 16 # must set to the correct value
+      t.binary :uuid, :limit => 16 # `must set to the correct value`
       t.string :text
       t.timestamps
     end

     class Post < ActiveRecord::Base
-      uuid_config do
-        primary_key true
-        store_as    :binary
+      has_uuid :primary_key => true, :store_as => :binary
     end
-    end

-### Configuring your model

-To use uuid in your model, call `uuid_config` in your model.

-    class Post < ActiveRecord::Base
-      uuid_config do
+### General configuration options

+You can configure using `ActiveRecordUuid.configure`, and it will apply to any models which use `has_uuid`.
+Each model can overwrite the general options by passing options into `has_uuid`.
+The following are default values:

     column      :uuid           # :uuid is default
     primary_key true            # false is default
     association false           # false is default
     generator   :timestamp      # :timestamp is default
     store_as    :string         # :string is default
     hook        :before_create  # :before_validation is default

-      end
+There's a config generator that generates the default configuration file into config/initializers directory.
+Run the following generator command, then edit the generated file.

+    $ rails g active_record_uuid:config

+### Configuring your model

+To use uuid in your model, call `uuid_config` in your model.

+    class Post < ActiveRecord::Base
+      has_uuid :primary_key => true, :hook => :before_create
     end

     # create a post with auto-generated uuid